ENTREP 1000 - Business Lifecycles

 General Course Information

-Course Code ENTREP 1000 Course Business Lifecycles Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible COMMGMT 3005, ENTREP 1000UAC, ENTREP 1000UACM, ENTREP 1000AUACM, ENTREP 1000BUACM, ENT1000OUA Course Description This course uses a lifecycle perspective of the firm to develop students' understanding of the interrelated nature of the different business disciplines required to establish and grow a business successfully.
+Course Code ENTREP 1000 Course Business Lifecycles Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible COMMGMT 3005, ENTREP 1000UAC, ENTREP 1000UACM, ENTREP 1000AUACM, ENTREP 1000BUACM, ENT1000OUA Course Description This course uses a lifecycle perspective of the firm to develop students? understanding of the interrelated nature of the different business disciplines required to establish and grow a business successfully.
 With the use of an online business simulation game, student groups compete with each other in growing a business in a virtual world while learning about the role of entrepreneurship, strategy, marketing, finance, business structures, management, accounting, taxation, and exit and succession planning.
-The course will appeal to those who are interested in starting up and/or owning a business, managing a business, as well as those intending in becoming business advisors, leaders or policymakers.
+The course will appeal to those who are interested in starting up their own business, as well as those intending in becoming business advisors, leaders or policymakers.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course, students will be able to: